BrandonML/electrolyte-guide-interactive/README.md

 ## View the Live Guide

-You can view and interact with the live guide on [GitHub Pages](https://brandonml.github.io/electrolyte-guide-interactive/).
+You can view and interact with the live guide on [Vercel](https://electrolyte-guide-interactive.vercel.app/).